-Cherry picked selection of news on Insurance-Linked Securities, Disaster Risk Finance, Reinsurance and other matters related to our activities.
+Cherry picked selection of news on ILS, DRF, Reinsurance and other matters related to our activities.
+Updated on a weekly basis.

 FULL ORIGINAL PUBLICATION HERE The Gildenbrook Group has been founded by experienced ILS industry executive Daniel Brookman and has today launched Gildenbrook Capital Management Ltd., an independent alternative investment fund manager focused on the insurance-linked securities (ILS) asset class.
 Brookman most recently led alternative reinsurance and ILS activities at re/insurer AXA XL, before which he worked at reinsurance firm Montpelier Re leading capital market initiatives, and before that at investment bank Barclays again with a